If Jesus Rose from the Dead, then (#23) Satan Was Crushed

 Resist the devil and he will flee from you.
 James 4:7

-If you are in Christ, then the devil has no power over you, unless we believe his lies.
+If you are in Christ, then the devil has no power over you, unless you believe his lies.
 Resist him and he will flee.
-The word devour is “to swallow”, the same word used in the Septuagint of the great fish that swallowed Jonah.
+The word devour is “to swallow”, the same word used in the Septuagint (the Greek translation of the Old Testament) of the great fish that swallowed Jonah (Jonah 1:17).
 Like Jonah, we can get caught up in our own selfish desires, stumble and maybe get swallowed.
-But remember Jonah called out to the Lord, which everyone who is truly in Christ in those moments will do, and God will hear and release him from his mouth of lies.
+But remember Jonah called out to the Lord (Jonah 2), which everyone who is truly in Christ in those moments will do, and God will hear and release him from the trap of lies.
 But, it is far better to resist and not spend one moment in the belly of a beast.

 Remember, you are sealed by God.
 You are His.
 Stop any thoughts that make Satan equal to God in power or nature in your mind.
 Satan isn’t omnipresent.
 He is a finite being.
 He can only be in one place at a time.
 He is not omniscient.
 He doesn’t know what you are thinking.
 He is not omnipotent.
-In fact, what little power he has, has been broken, crushed, judged and waiting his final end in the lake of fire.
+In fact, what little power he has, has been broken, crushed, judged.
+He awaits his final end in the lake of fire.

 Stand firm then and be strong: